Kostiantyn Voblyi: List of works

 "Essays on the history of Russian-Ukrainian sugar beet industry" was a significant contribution to the further study of the leading sector of the economy.
 In the three-volume edition the author thoroughly analyzed the features of economic development of Ukraine in the XIX - early XX centuries., Highlighted the characteristic trends in the sugar beet industry: the consequences of concentration of production, the role of bank capital.

 Awards

-Voblyi Kostiantyn Hryhorovych was awarded the Order of Lenin and the Order of the Red Banner of Labour, the Medal "For Labor Valor".
+Voblyi was awarded the Order of Lenin and the Order of the Red Banner of Labour, the Medal "For Labor Valor".
 He is also an Honored Worker of Science and Technology of the USSR (1944).